sodasoba1/sodasoba1/docs/offlinenxgic.md

 this will place a file into `SD:/titles.csv` once it's `done`

-press :fontawesome-solid-circle-plus:{ .yes } to exit
+press :fontawesome-solid-circle-plus:{ .jello } to exit

 ![TLD2](<img/usingnxgic/nxtitledump2.jpg>)